 22nd February 2022 – Having a couple of hours free this morning, I was lured to Rockland-St-Mary.
 After initially looking in the wrong place, I eventually found the favoured feeding grounds of a Glossy Ibis that has been utilising the Yare Valley as a winter larder for a couple of weeks.
 It wasn’t so long ago that the appearance of one of this species would have sent ripples, nay! a tidal wave, through the birding world, attracting twitchers in their bearded hordes.
 It was designated ‘A rare vagrant’ in literature preceding the 21st century, a declining European species with only a score having appeared in Norfolk between 1930 and the 1990s.
 However, during the last 20 years it has steadily become a more frequent visitor, so much so that its presence nowadays causes only mild interest.
 Today, there was just me and a fellow enthusiast propped on a gatepost watching the bird probe its stout curved beak into the damp, muddy pasture.
 It was totally unconcerned about us pair of humans, but did stand alert and ready to flee when a Marsh Harrier whipped over the field, buffeted by yet another strong breeze.
 I watched it for half an hour or so, quite taken with the frequency with which it obviously struck gold in the form of some worm or juicy grub.
 It was gulping some morsel or other down its long neck at the rate of about one every 20 seconds.
 It would secure a food item in the very tip of its beak, which I’m assuming is quite sensitive and flexible, withdraw said prey to the surface before deftly tossing it in the air to gulp it down.
 When the sun burst through for a few minutes, the multi-coloured sheen on the birds plumage was shown off to good effect – a truly glossy bird.

 Here’s the table for the end of February.
-It’s getting tight at the top with a tie for 1st spot between Darren Archer and David Bryant, both locked on 112 species – well that’s them half way there!
-David clocked a few goodies this month, chief amongst them a Ring-necked Parakeet on the southern fringe of Norwich and both Goshawk and Great White Egret in the Brecks.
-He also connected with the Red-breasted Goose and Glossy Ibis, check out his blog here.
+Darren Archer has an impressive 112 species – well that’s him half way there!
 Darren provides this update: ‘I have moved on to 112 for the year.
 Nothing unusual, as GWEgret now counts as normal even up here (Newcastle-Upon-Tyne).
 I was pleased to see Scaup, a first winter bird, that looking at pics on twitter seems to be changing its plumage daily.
 I have missed some good birds, and going for the RNGrebe means I didn’t have time to go for Black Redstart, and I think some of these will come back to bite when you top the list on 31st Dec (Hmmm, not sure about that Darren!).
 However, the challenge has been great.
 I called in at a bird feeding station which is more or less a bird table in a wood with no hide and no people, and had Brambling and other birds to myself and it felt magical.
 However, the list I am most pleased about at the moment is the 5km list which now stands at a respectable 85.
 This months new birds include Jack Snipe, Woodcock, Tawny Owl, and Stonechat‘.
 And that is really what this is all about, getting out there after two years of restrictions and connecting with nature.

 Allan Archer has yet to break the 100 barrier, but his 96 does include White-tailed Eagle, a quality sighting the likes of which will make the difference come 31st December.
 It’s a marathon and not a sprint.